 Publications

-Beyond that, the CRC has various publication formats of its own in which CRC members and other researchers publish.
-These include the book series Media of Cooperation (Springer), Beiträge zur Praxeologie (Metzler), and Media in Action (open access, Transcript) and the Internet blog series Boasblogs (in cooperation with the Global South Studies Center an der University of Cologne, the Institute for Ethnology and Cultural Studies (IFEK) at the University of Bremen, and the Zeitschrift für Kulturwissenschaften).
+Beyond that, the CRC has various publication formats in which CRC members and other researchers publish.
+These include the book series Media of Cooperation (Springer), Beiträge zur Praxeologie (Metzler), Media in Action (open access, Transcript) and the Internet blog series Boasblogs (in cooperation with the Global South Studies Center at the University of Cologne, the Institute for Ethnology and Cultural Studies (IFEK) at the University of Bremen, and the Zeitschrift für Kulturwissenschaften).

 Funded by the German Research Foundation (DFG) – Project number 262513311 – SFB 1187 Media of Cooperation

-You will find detailed information on the contents of the publications in the following:.
+You will find detailed information on the contents of the publications below.

 Current